EtherNet/IP Communication

 0.3

-Reset output data (Boolean)
+Reset (Boolean)

 0.4

-Reserved (Boolean)
+Reserved field (Boolean)

 0.5

-Reserved (Boolean)
+Reserved field (Boolean)

 0.6

-Reserved (Boolean)
+Reserved field (Boolean)

 0.7

-Reserved (Boolean)
+Reserved field (Boolean)

-Reserved (Byte)
+Reserved field (Byte)

 COMMAND & COMMAND_PARAM

-The following table lists the supported commands in the current protocol and their corresponding command codes (COMMAND), command parameters (COMMAND_PARAM), and descriptions.
+The following table lists the supported commands in the current protocol and their corresponding command codes (COMMAND), command parameters (COMMAND_PARAM), and descriptions:

 Command COMMAND COMMAND_PARAM Description